Krasnoyaruzhsky District: Geography

 Krasnoyaruzhsky District sits at the western edge of Belgorod Oblast, on the border with Ukraine.
 It is bordered on the south by Grayvoronsky District, on the west by Sumy Oblast in Ukraine, on the north by Belovsky District, Kursk Oblast, and on the east by Rakityansky District.
 The administrative center of the district is the town of Krasnaya Yaruga.
 The district is 55 km west of the city of Belgorod, and is 55 km northwest of the Ukrainian city of Kharkiv.

+The area of the district is 479.2 km2.
 The terrain is hilly plain averaging 200 m above sea level; the district lies on the Orel-Kursk plateau of the Central Russian Upland.

+History

+On 12 August 2024, evacuation of the civilian population from the Krasnoyaruzsky district was begun due to "enemy activity", according to the governor of Belgorod region, Vyacheslav Gladkov, as a result of the Ukrainian military incursion during the Russo-Ukrainian War.
+He claimed 11 thousands have left the district, which is approximately three quarters of the population of the district.